MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 <img src="../img/deploy-cc-4-bis.png" />
 @@@

-or using expert mode
+You can also use expert mode :

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-4.png" />
 @@@

-now your app is ready, don't forget to add a custom domain name on clever app matching the Otoroshi app domain like
+Now, your app is ready, don't forget to add a custom domain name on clever app matching the Otoroshi app domain like :

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-5.png" />